SamthinkGit/service-robotics-blog/content/practice-1.md

 ### How It Has Been Designed

-The `Grid` class is used to generate a grid over the map image.
-The key strength lies in the **`Cell`** dataclass, which holds information about itself and adjacent cells.
+The `Grid` class is used to generate a grid over the map image. **The key strength lies in the **`Cell`** dataclass**, which holds information about itself and adjacent cells.
 This allows us to gather environment information by simply looking at the current cell.
-Each cell in the grid provides context not only about its own state but also about the surrounding cells, which is crucial for effective navigation and decision-making.
+Each cell in the grid provides context not only about its own state but also about the **surrounding cells**, which is crucial for effective navigation and decision-making.

 The grid's main responsibility is to analyze the obtained map and provide functions to determine the current cell of the robot or to extract cells sequentially.
 This allows the robot to systematically cover the entire area, ensuring that no spots are missed during the cleaning process.